hhuang91/KaggleChallenge/readme.md

 ## Repo Structure

-I built this entire repo with ease-of-use in mind.
+I built this entire repo with the ease-of-use in mind.
 It contains all the necessary functions/modules to train the network, test network, and generate submission file for the challenge.
 For enviornment sepcifications (I try to keep it minimal), please refer to [Environment and Package](#environment-and-packages) section.

 Everything is organzied in folders (modules) based on their respective functions.
-The `API.py` provides easy access to functions that ultize the modules for aforementioned tasks.
+The `API.py` provides an easy access to functions that ultize the modules for aforementioned tasks.

-The parameters specification for each training experiment can be hard to keep track of.
-For this reason, I utilize `json` files for storing and providing training instructions.
+The specification of parameters for each training experiment can be hard to keep track of.
+For this reason, I opt to utilize `json` files for storing and providing training instructions.

 Please feel free to take a look at the provided [`Notebook.ipynb`](./Notebook.ipynb) to see how training and testing were done using this repo, and three example `json` files for customization of training.